SakibAhmedShuva/COCO-JSON-to-YOLO-Segmentation-Converter-and-Splitter/README.md

 - **Progress Tracking**: Uses tqdm for conversion progress visualization
 - **Maintains Directory Structure**: Organizes output in YOLO-compatible directory structure

+**use "coco2yolo-seg-splitter.ipynb" if you need to split your data.**

 ## 📋 Prerequisites

 ```bash